-The University and Access Program (UCAP) is under the broader umbrella of the Aurora College School of Development Studies.
-UCAP provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College postsecondary programs: Nursing, Business Administration, Aviation Business, Environment and Natural Resources Technology.
+The University and Access Program (UCAP) is under the broader umbrella of the Aurora College School of Developmental Studies.
+UCAP provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Bachelor of Science in Nursing, Practical Nurse, Business Administration, and Environment and Natural Resources Technology.

 UCAP includes a combination of 85 percent Adult Literacy and Basic Education (ALBE) and Alberta Education Grade 11 and 12 courses, and 15 percent Specialty Access courses.
-The Aurora College School of Developmental Studies has developed ALBE curriculum, which includes six levels of study.
-The ALBE Courses in UCAP range from the 140 to 160 levels.
-Courses in this program enable students to learn or relearn skills needed to meet employment, personal or educational goals.
-Participants in UCAP enrol in a program of study according to their career goals and academic levels.
-Because of this, time spent in the program will vary for each individual.
+The Aurora College School of Developmental Studies has developed the ALBE curriculum to include six levels of study.
+The ALBE courses in UCAP range from the 140 to 160 levels.

-Due to the extensive range of courses available, the course offerings will vary at each Aurora College campus location.
-The courses for every Aurora College Career Pathway may not be available at each campus.
-Participants mainly enrol in the program to meet prerequisite entry requirements for Aurora College diploma or degree programs.
-Students may enrol in this program on a full-time basis through classroom and/or distance delivery.
+The Career Pathways may not be available at each campus.
+Participants mainly enrol in the program to meet prerequisite entry requirements for Aurora College certificate, diploma, and degree programs.
+Students enrol in this program on a full-time basis through either classroom or distance delivery.
 Distance delivery of courses may not be available every academic year.